 4. Almost no barrier to entry

-As a CPA, you have even less barrier to entry than other new professional tax preparers, as you already possess the education and credentials to succeed.
+As a CPA, you have even less barrier to entry than other types professional tax preparers, as you already possess the education and credentials to succeed.
 With the rise of virtual meetings and distance-friendly tax software like the TaxesToGo mobile app, you can establish a viable tax practice even without an office.
 Your only necessary startup cost is professional tax software.

 5. Earn additional income